randymized/malifi/Readme.md

   a partially constructed `req.malifi` that contains only `host` and `url` properties and will also receive the usual `req,res,next` argument.
 Most commonly, lookup will map `this.host.name` (`@host.name` in CoffeeScript) to the path serving that hostname and the req argument can be ignored.
+A skin might be selected based upon user or session values.
 * paths: an array containing all the paths that might be returned by the lookup function.
 That list is used to preload metadata and modules.
 It must include all paths that could be returned by the lookup function.

 Any of the site root directories referenced by the _sites module may, in turn, also contain a _sites module, resulting in a branching tree of sites.
 When processing a request, the orginal directory is checked first.
 If it contains a _sites module, its lookup function will be called.
 If the directory returned by the lookup function also contains a _sites module, its lookup function will also be called.
 This continues until reaching a directory thatdoes not include a _sites module.

 Each directory that contains a _sites module is added to a stack of sites that are to be visited when looking for files to service a request.
 This stack starts with the final, site-specific directory, goes back through each of the directories that contained a _sites module along the way and ends with the base site that is canned into Malifi at `<malifi directory>/base-site`.
+Since the base site is always in the site stack, there are always at least two site layers.

-If the lookup function returns its own directory, the result is the same, for that request, as if there were no _sites module in that diectory.
+If the lookup function returns its own directory or returns null or undefined, the result is the same, for that request, as if there were no _sites module in that diectory.
 That directory will be at the top of the site stack.
-It is an error for the lookup function not to return a directory name.

-For example, when the tests are run, Malifi is initialized with `<malifi directory>/test/sites/common` as an argument.  `test/sites/common` includes a `_site.coffee` file.
+For example, when the tests are run, Malifi is initialized with `<malifi directory>/test/sites/common` as an argument.  `test/sites/common` includes a `_sites.coffee` file.
 When a request is received for localhost, the `lookup` method returns `<malifi directory>/test/sites/background`.
-The background directory contains another `sites.coffee` file, which returns `<malifi directory>/test/sites/foreground` when when servicing a request for localhost.
+The background directory contains another `_sites.coffee` file, which returns `<malifi directory>/test/sites/foreground` when when servicing a request for localhost.
 The resultant site stack is:
 ```
 <malifi directory>/test/sites/foreground
 <malifi directory>/test/sites/background